Toggle: English / Spanish

 The health care provider inserts a long, thin needle through your belly and into the womb.
 A small amount of fluid (about 4 teaspoons) is removed from the sac surrounding the baby.

-The fluid is sent to a laboratory, where:
+The fluid is sent to a laboratory.
+Testing may include:

 How to prepare for the test